Make the AAA PROMise

 make this special night memorable in all the wrong ways.

-The AAA PROMise is a new program offered by AAA to protect teens and everyone else on the roadways during prom season.
-By taking the AAA PROMise, high school seniors commit to making adult decisions when it comes to underage drinking and driving.
+AAA PROMise is a program offered by the Auto Club Group Traffic Safety Foundation to protect teens and everyone else on the roadways during prom and graduation season.
+By making the AAA PROMise, teens commit to making the right decision when it comes to underage drinking, drugs and impaired driving.

 works to make schools, communities and roads safer for everyone by providing resources and educational programs